Quantcast

 Many of Frost’s poems—such as “October”—reflect his love of nature but also seem to speak to that loss of old-time country values.
 He truly brought the American landscape and spirit to life.

 At The Old Farmer’s Almanac, we have our own farmer poets.
-If you have a copy of The Old Farmer’s Almanac, you’ll see the “Farmer’s Calendar” musings on the right side of every monthly calendar page.
+If you have a copy of The Old Farmer’s Almanac, you’ll see the “Farmer’s Calendar” musings on the right of every monthly calendar page.